College of Education and Human Development

 Virginia Solis Zuiker Virginia Solis Zuiker

-• Associate Professor and AFC Supervising Faculty
+• Associate Professor, AFC Supervising Faculty, and Department Honors Faculty Representative

 • she/her/ella